Henry Manga was born on June 7, 1835, in New York.

 Henry worked as a laborer for most of his life.

 In December of 1872 they were probably living in Philadelphia when their one-day-old baby girl died.
 By 1890 he was working as a laborer and living at 2937 Alter Street in Philadelphia, Pennsylvania.
 By 1900 he and Rebecca were living in Philadelphia and in 1910 on Armin or Annin Street in the 36th Ward.

 In 1883 he applied for and received a pension (no. 830490).

-Henry died on July 1, 1915, at 2900 Annin Street in Philadelphia’s 36th Ward, and was buried in Fernwood cemetery, Delaware County: section 23.
+Henry died of apoplexy on July 1, 1915, at 2900 Annin Street in Philadelphia’s 36th Ward, and was buried in Fernwood cemetery, Delaware County: section 23.